codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

 The hybrid installation strikes the perfect balance between security, flexibility and ease of use.
 Codefresh still does the heavy lifting for maintaining most of the platform parts.
 The sensitive data (such as source code and internal services) never leave the premises of the customers.

-With the hybrid installation mode, Codefresh can easily connect to internal secure service that have no public presence.
+With the hybrid installation mode, Codefresh can easily connect to internal [secure services]({{site.baseurl}}/docs/enterprise/behind-the-firewall/#using-secure-services-in-your-pipelines) that have no public presence.
 The UI part is still compliant with Soc2.

 {% include image.html